Anas-Shakeel/maketree-cli/README.md

 #### ❓ What is Maketree?

-Maketree is a command-line tool that helps developers quickly generate a predefined folder and file structure for Python-based CLI applications.
+**Maketree** is a command-line tool that helps developers quickly generate a predefined folder and file structures for your projects.
 It eliminates the need to manually create directories and files, allowing developers to start coding right away with a well-organized project structure.

+#### ❓ Do I have to be a Software Developer to use Maketree?

+No, you can be anyone.
+You can be a lawyer, student, or heck even Yavascript programmer.

 #### ❓ Why should I use Maketree?